fablue/building-a-social-network-with-flutter/README.md

 We will rebuild the basic layout of lime including the ViewPager and the bottom navigation.

 ### Step 2: Build a list which supports pagination for data loading
-Since Lime includes multiple list large data-sets should we implement a way to handle the data loading and pagination logic in a somewhat elegant way.
+Since Lime includes multiple lists, displaying large data-sets, should we implement a way to handle the data loading and pagination logic in a somewhat elegant way.
 I will show how I did it.
 You can judge it if you want :relaxed: